jussivirkkala/Blazor-Links/README.md

 # Blazor-Links

-2024-04-03 Cross platform, browser based Blazor progressive web application (PWA) for displaying html links with page navigation.
+2024-04-21 Cross platform, browser based Blazor progressive web application (PWA) for displaying html links with page navigation.
 Links are read from json file.
 Also supporting https://username:password@ links.
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND (MIT)...

-Repository contains both Blazor C# source code and binary together.
+Repository contains both Blazor C# source code and binary (docs folder) together.
 You can test from [](https://jussivirkkala.github.io/Blazor-Links/)https://jussivirkkala.github.io/Blazor-Links/

 # Cloning